intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/TFPark/how-to-import-data.md

 ### Basics

-`TFDataset`'s job is to take in dataset, distribute the data across the Spark Cluster and transform each data record into the format that is compatible with TFPark.
+`TFDataset`'s job is to take in dataset, distribute the data across the Spark cluster and transform each data record into the format that is compatible with TFPark.

 Here are a few common features that every TFDataset share:

-1. `TFDataset` will automatically stack consecutive records into batches, so manually batching is not necessary (and not supported). `batch_size` argument (for training) or `batch_per_thread` argument (for inference or evaluation) should be set when creating TFDataset.
+1. `TFDataset` will automatically stack consecutive records into batches.
+The `batch_size` argument (for training) or `batch_per_thread` argument (for inference or evaluation) should be set when creating TFDataset.
 The `batch_size` here is used for training and it means the total batch size in distributed training.
 In other words, it equals to the total number of records processed in one iteration in the whole cluster. `batch_size` should be a multiple of the total number of cores that is allocated for this Spark application so that we can distributed the workload evenly across the cluster.
 You may need to adjust your other training hyper-parameters when `batch_size` is changed. `batch_per_thread` is used for inference or evaluation